TomDDG/ZXPicoMD/README.md

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/connected.png "Connected")

-## The Menu
+## The GUI

+### Main Menu
 - Power Off - not really required just don't switch off in the middle of a write as it could corrupt the files on the SD card
 - Factory Reset - this creates 8 blank cartridges on the SD card root
 - Eject SD Card - as it says, this safely unmounts the sd card so you can take it away and load up with more games
 - Restart Emulation - Just resets the 2nd core, back button does the same at this level of the menu
 - Cart 1 to 8 - Enter sub-menu for that specific Microdrive

-Microdrive Sub-Menu
+### Microdrive Sub-Menu
--File Selector - enter the file explorer to navigate the folders on the SD card to select a file to load -Cartridge Info - shows a basic CAT of the cartridge inserted -Save Cartridge - creates a copy of the cartridge on the SD card so all your work doesn't get lost if you load a new cartridge into the drive
+- File Selector - enter the file explorer to navigate the folders on the SD card to select a file to load
+- Cartridge Info - shows a basic CAT of the cartridge inserted
+- Save Cartridge - creates a copy of the cartridge on the SD card so all your work doesn't get lost if you load a new cartridge into the drive
--Insert Formatted - as it says load a blank formatted (to 127kB) cartridge into the drive
+- Insert Formatted - as it says load a blank formatted (to 127kB) cartridge into the drive

 The file explorer will only show compatible files, those with extension MDR, Z80 & SNA and directories.